Bev Bevan: Black Sabbath

 In 1983, he replaced Bill Ward in Black Sabbath for the Born Again Tour.
-Bevan was known for his heavy powerhouse drumming during this tour.
 He also appeared in Sabbath's videos "Trashed" and "Zero the Hero".
 A headlining appearance at the 1983 Reading Festival – extracts of which appear on a reissue of Born Again – was only Bevan's second gig with the band.
 "It was just all over the shop", recalled guitarist Tony Iommi.
 "Bev didn't know [the songs] at all.
 He did try.
 As we went on the tour, he did get a lot better… We went to America and he done good.
 That particular stage, doing the Reading Festival, was a definite wrong for us."

 Bevan rejoined Black Sabbath briefly in 1987, recording percussion overdubs for the album The Eternal Idol, but was replaced by Terry Chimes after refusing to play shows in South Africa, which was at the time under apartheid rule.

 Later works

 Bevan appeared on Paul Weller's 2010 album Wake Up The Nation and played drums on two songs: "Moonshine" and "Wake Up The Nation".
 Weller told him that he was his second choice; his first choice would have been Keith Moon.

 Bevan formerly presented a radio show on BBC Radio WM on Sunday afternoons.
 He also reviews records for the Midlands newspaper Sunday Mercury and has a blog on its website.
 It was announced at the Best of Broad Street Awards on 17 January 2011 that Bevan would be honoured with a star on the Birmingham Walk of Stars.

-Bevan is also a patron of The Dorridge Music School (Knowle).
+Bevan is also a patron of the Dorridge Music School (Knowle).
 In 2012, Bevan narrated the audiobook version of Tony Iommi's biography Iron Man – My Journey Through Heaven and Hell.
-Bevan's 2014 calendar contained no fewer than 102 gigs in 11 months, some of which formed the final gigs for the Move, before Bevan and Burton went their separate ways again.
+Bevan's 2014 calendar contained 102 gigs in 11 months, some of which formed the final gigs for the Move.

 In 2014, Bevan joined Quill, a Birmingham-based band.

 As of 2022, the Bev Bevan Band had played gigs with Bev's former school mate Jasper Carrott under the name "Stand Up and Rock" since 2017.

 Personal life

-Bevan is a supporter of Premier League club Wolverhampton Wanderers FC.
+Bevan is a supporter of Championship club Wolverhampton Wanderers FC.

-Bevan's first wife was Valerie Taylor; their son Adrian was born in 1981.
+Bevan's first wife was Valerie Taylor; a son was born in 1981.
 On 1 September 2022, Bev married Joy Brain (nee Strachan), his bandmate in Quill.